-Amendments to the Disciplinary Violations, Disciplinary Sanctions, and Grounds for Appeal can be made at the discretion of Rhodes College.
+Amendments to the Disciplinary Violations, Disciplinary Outcomes, and Grounds for Appeal can be made at the discretion of Rhodes College.
 If amendments are made, the updates will be added to the constitutions of the Honor Council and Community Standards Council, respectively.
-These amendments will not require revisions and approval as outlined in Article V of the Honor Council/CSC constitutions.
+These amendments will not require revisions and approval as outlined in the Honor Council/CSC constitutions.